- Car Reviews

 What is it?

-It’s a big moment.
-The first BMW M4 was a hit.
-Those of us who geek out over the lineage of performance cars saw renaming the two-door M3 in line with a motorway that passes Slough as a bit of an affront.
-Meanwhile those who actually spend big money on said performance cars bought almost twice as many of these as the M3 four-door it was so closely related to.
+It’s the BMW M4, of course.
+When the first one was launched in 2014, those of us who geek out over performance car lineage saw the renaming of the two-door M3 in line with a motorway that passes Slough as… a bit of an affront.
+But it was an instant hit, and those who actually spend big money on said performance cars bought almost twice as many of these as the M3 four-door it was so closely related to.

-BMW knows its customers well, and M4 buyers are what it calls ‘extroverts’.
-Which does a lot of the heavy lifting in explaining those elongated kidney grilles, which don’t actually look too offensive in real life, where the rest of the car’s visual aggression – especially in optional Sao Paulo yellow paint – backs them up.
+BMW knows its customers well, clearly, and M4 buyers are what it calls ‘extroverts’.
+Which is one way of putting it.
+And it explains those elongated kidney grilles, which don’t actually look too offensive in real life, where the rest of the car’s visual aggression – especially in optional Sao Paulo yellow paint – backs them up.
 Honest.

-But one look at the new M4 Competition's stats (503bhp, 479lb ft, 0-62mph in 3.9secs with RWD, a 180mph top speed) and the optional £2,765 xDrive 4WD – as well as an M3 Touring – suggests this is a car that’s grown up.
-Plenty of people will argue it needed to.
+Indeed.
 The first M4 arrived as the M3 family went turbocharged for the first time, and it wasn’t an especially smooth transition.
 Those early F82 M4s cars could be spiteful, and the car forged itself a reputation for being a fair old handful.
+As anyone who experienced an M4’s rear wheels spinning during a third to fourth upchange (in a straight line) will attest.

-Mind, the garish grille and M Drift Analyser mode of this new G82 generation might suggest the car’s retained some of its wild side – perhaps even amplified it.
+Mind you, the garish grille and M Drift Analyser mode of the latest M4 suggest the car’s retained some of its wild side; perhaps even amplified it.
 Time to have a go…

 Our choice from the range